 Leveraging OpenID Connect (OIDC) protocol, we enable login to Galaxy without explicitly creating a Galaxy user.
 This feature is disabled by default.
 In short, to enable this feature, a Galaxy server admin has to take the following two steps:

-- Define the Galaxy instance on an OIDC identity provider.
-At the moment, we support Google.
+Define the Galaxy instance on an OIDC identity provider.
+At the moment, we support Google and Okta.
 To set a Galaxy instance on Google, go to credentials section at developers console, and configure the instance.
 At the end, you’ll receive client ID and client secret take a note of these two tokens.
+For Okta, create a new application in Okta, type web.
+At the end you should take note of the client ID and client secret tokens.

 galaxy.ymlfile enable the OIDC service using the